mobalab/rag-chat-for-amazon-bedrock/readme.txt

 1. Export content in smaller batches by selecting specific date ranges
 2. Consider increasing your PHP execution time limit if you have server access
 3. Contact your hosting provider if timeout issues persist
+4. For large-scale exports, we offer a dedicated bulk export PHP script that runs independently on your server and can handle large volumes of content without web browser timeout limitations.
+Contact us at [https://tally.so/r/3jjoga](https://tally.so/r/3jjoga) for more information about our bulk export solution

 **AWS Authentication & Permissions**